-There are the Bishop’s Palace and Városház tér that are popular among people, tourists and locals alike.
-These buildings are great examples of the Hungarian style of architecture in 17th and 18th centuries.
+There is the Bishop’s Palace and Városház tér that are popular among people, tourists and locals alike.
+These buildings are great examples of the Hungarian style of architecture in the 17th and 18th centuries.
 The town hall of Székesfehérvár is another building you can enjoy visiting while in the city.
 This old city that is painted all in white was built in the late 17th century and looks incredibly picturesque.

 In order to make your visit complete, you must pay a visit to the famous Royal Basilica of the town.
-As the name indicates it was founded by the King Stephen in 11th century.
-Of course the landmark located in the city now is the result of being rebuilt several times.
+As the name indicates it was founded by King Stephen in the 11th century.
+Of course, the landmark located in the city now is the result of being rebuilt several times.
 This picturesque church is one of the best places to have a better idea about the history of art and architecture in the country.

 As you can see, the beautiful city of Székesfehérvár has a lot of different sights to visit.
-With a distance of just about 45 minutes from the Budapest, it is one of the most recommended day trips you can have from the adorable Budapest.
+With a distance of just about 45 minutes from Budapest, it is one of the most recommended day trips you can have from the adorable Budapest.

 7. Gödöllő Palace: An ideal destination among day trips from Budapest

 This attraction is so close to the capital that even if you are not interested in having a day trip from Budapest, you can still have it in the back of your mind as a great option.
 This magnificent Baroque palace that is known as one of the largest ones of its kind in the continent is just about half an hour away from Budapest.